sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 For it to succeed, a proper enabling environment must be put in place to guide, encourage and nudge change across the organisation.

 The strategy and the action plan are inextricably linked.
-The pivotal point will be an Open First CoE that enjoys genuine political and organisational support, involving all directorates-general.
+The pivotal point will be an Open First CoE that enjoys genuine political and organisational support, involving all branches within ESDC.
 The CoE will act as facilitator for all activities outlined in the strategy and the action plan.
-It will assist subject-matter experts, encourage the directorates-general and help balance internal focus and external activities.
+It will assist subject-matter experts, encourage the branches within ESDC and help balance internal focus and external activities.

 As domain leader for IT, IITB will be responsible for setting up and running the CoE.
 This will allow it to set priorities, measure outcomes and report on progress.